sonic-net/SONiC/doc/system_health_monitoring/system-health-HLD.md

  container_memory_telemetry       Status ok                   Program
 ```

-By default any above programs or file systems is not in good status will be considered as fault condition.
+By default any service is not in expected status will be considered as fault condition.

 ### 1.3 Peripheral devices status which could impact the system health status

 -  Any fan is missing/broken
--  Fan speed is below minimal range
+-  Fan speed is lower than minimal value
 -  PSU power voltage is out of range
--  PSU temperature is too hot
+-  PSU temperature is higher than threshold
 -  PSU is in bad status
--  ASIC temperature is too hot
+-  ASIC temperature is higher than threshold

 ### 1.4 Customization of monitored critical services and devices